Improving building energy management for Scapa UK

 Challenge

-When Ylem Energy first surveyed the Scapa UK Ashon-Under-Lyne site, it was apparent that there was a building management system in place that had not been properly maintained and many outstations were not functioning or were disconnected.
+When YLEM Energy first surveyed the Scapa UK Ashon-Under-Lyne site, it was apparent that there was a building management system in place that had not been properly maintained and many outstations were not functioning or were disconnected.

-The survey carried out by Ylem Energy also revealed that previous site energy baseload figures were high, which indicated considerable out-of-hours usage.
+The survey carried out by YLEM Energy also revealed that previous site energy baseload figures were high, which indicated considerable out-of-hours usage.

 Speak to an expert